 Start Here

-Fuck the algorithm.
-Make what matters.
+To hell with the algorithm.
+Make what you love.

 Have you ever browsed the web in a dream?
 I haven’t.
 Which makes me wonder if digital life registers as actual experience at all, or if it’s some strange limbo our psyches can’t even digest into dream material.